major/supernova/README.md

 ### Configuration

-For *supernova* to work properly, each environment must be defined in `~/.supernova` (in your user's home directory).
+For *supernova* to work properly, each environment must be defined in `~/.supernova` (a file in your user's home directory).
 The data in the file is exactly the same as the environment variables which you would normally use when running *nova*.
-You can copy/paste from your novarc files directly into configuration sections within `~/.supernova`.
+You can copy/paste from your `.novarc` files directly into configuration sections within `~/.supernova` file.

 Here's an example of two environments, **production** and **development**: